prismicio/prismic-gatsby/packages/gatsby-plugin-prismic-previews/docs/api-withPrismicUnpublishedPreview.md

 This [higher order component][hoc] (HOC) is used to preview unpublished pages within your app.
-It automatically renders a page template component with content from a document that has not yet been published as needed.
-This HOC relies on being added to your
+It automatically renders a page template component with content from a document that yet to be published.
+This HOC relies on being added to your app's
 [404 page](https://www.gatsbyjs.com/docs/how-to/adding-common-features/add-404-page/)
 to correctly detect an unpublished page.